 There are 15 currently recognised species plus five subspecies of Scalesia; species are shrubs but four commonly grow into trees.
 All are endemic to Galapagos.
 They are an excellent example of adaptive radiation, the development of new species to fit different vegetation zones and islands.
-There is great diversity between species: - Species vary in size, from less than one meter to over 10 meters in - Leaves vary in size and shape between species and are usually hairy.
-Leaves cluster at ends of twigs. - The flowers are carried in white, daisy-like heads of 15 (Scalesia cordata) to 300 (S. villosa) small flowers. - the larger trees, are adapted to the humid zone.
+There is great diversity between species:

+- Species vary in size, from less than one meter to over 10 meters in height. - Leaves vary in size and shape between species and are usually hairy.
+Leaves cluster at ends of twigs. - The flowers are carried in white, daisy-like heads of 15 (Scalesia cordata) to 300 (S. villosa) small flowers. - Some species grow mainly in the arid zone while others, especially the larger trees, are adapted to the humid zone.